D3Brooksster/reactlyve-backend/README.md

 If a webhook is configured in Cloudinary, the final decision will be posted back to the backend.
 When a moderation decision is returned with status `approved`, the webhook handler calls Cloudinary's `explicit` API to generate the overlay and thumbnail derivatives so they appear alongside the original asset.
+The overlay image used can be customized via the `CLOUDINARY_OVERLAY_PUBLIC_ID` environment variable.
 To avoid race conditions where Cloudinary reports the asset too soon, the server now retries the `explicit` request several times with a short delay.
 Rejected assets will not have derivatives until they are manually